User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Methods

 \begin{quote} There are two suspected criminals who claim that they don't know each other and have never been in touch, but the police suspect that they communicated electronically to organize the crime.
 The forensic team is trying to find communication records between them, and they think they communicated via the app ``Chatty'', which is popular for its privacy and security features. \end{quote}

-We then ask about: \begin{enumerate} \item what features Chatty should have in order to obstruct the police from proving that the criminals communicated with each other; \item whether there are advantages or opportunities to using the features they proposed; \item whether they think that all messaging apps should avoid including such features; \item whether they would recommend the police to look for traces of communication between the two suspects in any of the messaging apps they are familiar with; and \item whether they know of any messaging apps that would effectively allow the two suspects to communicate in such a way that the police could never prove that they interacted with each other. \end{enumerate}
+\begin{enumerate} \item What security and privacy features do you think would obstruct the police from proving that the criminals communicated with each other using Chatty? \item Do you think there are any advantages or opportunities to using apps that do have the security features you mentioned above?
+Can you think of any situation where it would be beneficial to have them? \item In your opinion, should the security and privacy features you mentioned in Question 1 be banned from all messaging apps?
+Explain why / why not. \item Considering that the police wants to find evidence of online communication between the two criminals: \begin{enumerate} \item Would you recommend them to look for traces of communication in any of the messaging apps you're familiar with?
+Explain which ones and why.\footnotemark[\value{footnote}] \item Do you know of any messaging app that could allow the two criminals to communicate in such a way that the police would never be able to prove that they were in touch?
+Explain which ones, and what features would make that possible.\footnotemark[\value{footnote}]. \end{enumerate} \end{enumerate}

-\ourparagraph{Part 3} \ Since our pilot studies showed a tendency for participants to suggest \etoee as a solution in both vignettes, before asking the final question, we introduce the notion of untraceability\footnote{In this section of the survey, we use the term "untraceable communication" instead of "untraceability", but still to refer to the goal of preventing third parties from knowing {who communicates with whom} rather than a particular protocol.} explicitly, focusing on preventing third parties from determining \textit{who communicated with whom} rather than from accessing the \textit{contents} of the communication, differentiating it from \etoee.
+\ourparagraph{Part 3} Since our pilot studies showed a tendency for participants to suggest \etoee as a solution in both vignettes, before asking the final question, we introduce the notion of untraceability\footnote{In this section of the survey, we use the term ``untraceable communication'' instead of ``untraceability'', but still to refer to the goal of preventing third parties from knowing {who communicates with whom} rather than a particular protocol.} explicitly, focusing on preventing third parties from determining \textit{who communicated with whom} rather than from accessing the \textit{contents} of the communication, differentiating it from \etoee.
 We also clarify the conflicting role that untraceable communication plays in the two previous vignettes to help participants further reflect on its trade-offs.
 Participants are presented with the following text:

 \begin{quote} \textbf{Important message}

 Thank you for your answers so far.
 Before moving on to the next section, we would like to clarify some facts about messaging apps.
 Please read the following carefully.